 Site 45KT4019 is a lithic scatter .
 It was initially observed during the systematic shovel probe survey when 25 flakes were identified in a probe.
 Additional probes were excavated to delineate site boundaries, resulting in the identification of flakes in nine more probes.
+Artifacts are exhibits use-wear along one edge.
+A flake, recovered from also exhibits wear.

-Artifacts are A total of 100 lithic artifacts were recovered from 10 shovel probes.
+A total of 100 lithic artifacts were recovered from 10 shovel probes.
 These artifacts are mostly small (1-2 cm) tertiary flakes.
 A variety of material types are represented, including chert (white, gray, pink, and brown), jasper, agate, chalcedony, fine-grained volcanic rock, and obsidian.
-The majority (67%) of artifacts were recovered.
-Five flakes are heat damaged, and 26 are broken.
-An obsidian tool was recovered from .
-This tool exhibits use-wear along one edge.
-A flake, recovered from also exhibits wear.
+The majority (67%) of artifacts were recovered and the second secon

 SWCA recommends this site not eligible for the NRHP.
-It is a relatively low-density scatter of non- diagnostic lithic debitage, with one obsidian tool, and the artifacts are not associated with datable material.
-Further, it has limited integrity because most of the artifacts observed are located , and because it has likely been impacted by the farm road A complete tertiary chalcedony flake, designated 45KT4020, was recovered from .
-The flake measures 1 cm in length.
+It is a relatively low-density scatter of nondiagnostic lithic debitage, with one obsidian tool, and the artifacts are not associated with datable material.
+Further, it has limited integrity because most of the artifacts observed are located

+, and because it has likely been impacted by the farm road

+A complete tertiary chalcedony flake, designated 45KT4020, was recovered from cm in length.
 As an isolate, it is recommended not eligible for the NRHP.

+The flake measures 1